Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-For d-wave CuO$_2$ superconductors $l=2$ and the Josephson voltage has cusp like minimum for $\phi=45^\circ$, while for SrRuO$_4$ one can expect it at $\phi=90^\circ$.
-It will be nice if SJTM can reveal what is the gap anisotropy in SrRuO$_4$, the samples should put in different orientations for one and the same tip of the tunneling microscope.
-We use the opportunity to mention that twinning planes superconductivity would be an interesting subject for SJTM.
-Twinning planes exist also in YBa$_2$Cu$_3$O$_{7-\delta}$.
+For d-wave CuO$_2$ superconductors ($l=2$) the Josephson voltage has a cusp like minimum at $\phi=45^\circ$, while for SrRuO$_4$ it is at $\phi=90^\circ$.
+It would be useful if SJTM can reveal what is the gap anisotropy in SrRuO$_4$, to this end the samples should be put in different orientations for one and the same tip of the tunneling microscope.